“3. Leadership in the Church of Jesus Christ,” Handbook 2: Administering the Church (2019)

 Leaders’ most powerful teaching comes from their personal example.
 Leaders also teach by sharing their testimonies and conducting doctrinally based discussions in leadership meetings, classes, and activities.
 They teach from the scriptures and the words of latter-day prophets.
 They know that “the preaching of the word … [has] more powerful effect … than the sword, or anything else” (Alma 31:5).

-In addition to teaching the gospel themselves, priesthood and auxiliary leaders are responsible for the quality of learning and teaching in their organizations.
-They ensure that teaching in their classes is meaningful, edifying, and doctrinally sound.
+In addition to teaching the gospel themselves, leaders are responsible for the quality of learning and teaching in their organizations.
+They ensure that teaching in their classes and quorums is meaningful, edifying, and doctrinally sound.

 For additional guidance on teaching the gospel and overseeing efforts to improve learning and teaching, see 5.5.

 Leaders are most effective in their efforts to strengthen others when they follow the Church’s established guidelines.
-Guidelines for administering priesthood and auxiliary organizations are found in chapters 7–12.
+Guidelines for administering organizations are found in chapters 7–12.

 Because Church leaders have been called by the Lord through His appointed servants, they represent Him and His Church.
 As representatives of the Savior, leaders look to Him as their example.
 He said: “What manner of men ought ye to be?
 Verily I say unto you, even as I am” (3 Nephi 27:27).